-- More calories, protein and fat than adult cats
+- More calories, protein, and fat

 - Optimal calcium to phosphorus ratios

 Weight gain is the biggest danger associated with continuing to feed kitten food to an adult cat.
 While a chonky cat might sound cute, a healthy weight is going to help your cat live a happier, healthier life!
 The Association for Pet Obesity Prevention estimates that almost 60 percent of pet cats are overweight or obese, which puts them at increased risk for many health problems including diabetes, arthritis, and hepatic lipidosis (a potentially fatal liver disease).

 When to Switch from Kitten Food to Adult Cat Food

 In general, kittens should eat kitten food until they are around 90 percent of their adult weight.
 At this point, they are at their full adult height and just have some final filling out to do.

 - Most kittens reach this milestone at about 10 to 12 months of age, making this the ideal time to switch to adult cat food.

 - An exception to this rule may apply to large breed cats.
 Larger breeds, like Maine Coons, don’t reach maturity until they are 18 months to 2 years of age.
 Keep feeding these big kitties kitten food until they are at least 18 months old.